 On the other hand, when you assume more open and big postures, you actually feel open and dis-inhibited.

 Think of the peacock with his gorgeous tail feathers on display or a gorilla pounding on his chest.
 These speak volumes to us—even though we’re not directly part of those animal communities.

 So, the theory is that posture can affect your mental state, which then reinforces the mental states.
 Performing power poses for a few minutes, thus, can help alter your behavior to be more confident in high-stakes situations.

 Power posing debunked?
 Research Criticisms

-Others have weighed in on the Cuddy et. al (2012) research, and there is much debate on the effectiveness of power posing prior to a high-stakes social engagement.
+Others have weighed in on the research by Cuddy et. al (2012), and debated on the effectiveness of power posing.

-A study done by Ranehill et. al (2014) did the exact study with a larger sample group.
+One study by Ranehill et. al (2014) repeated the exact study with a larger sample of volunteers.
 But they failed to “confirm an effect of power posing on testosterone, cortisol, and financial risk taking”.

 Amy Cuddy’s Response